Albert Ernest Gallagher: First World War

 "My dearest Dollie - Just a hurried line dear old girl to say I'm going into the thick of it.
 I've been given second-in-command of the Royal Fusiliers, address me here until you hear from me and I can give you my proper address.
 Just a modest soldier's request.
 If anything happens to me, which I feel sure will not, tell my dear old Marjorie that my life was devoted to her and she was the one and only woman I ever cared a damn about.
 Tell her not to grieve for me, but just to marry again a man, who will be good and kind to her & make her a good "hubby".
 I'll write you again as soon as I can.
 I feel very cheerful & so hopeful & I have the glint of war & glory in my eyes.
 Some people won't understand why a man with a nice loving wife and two bonny bairns runs risks, but you might explain to them that this show demands everything of a man, otherwise we should be slaves indeed.
 You see, I've been brought up to think in this way, so those like me will not find it difficult to understand..."

 The published record catches brief glimpses of Gallagher during the Hundred Days Offensive.
-He is recorded as a Major second in command of the 7th Battalion of Royal Fusiliers on the 21st December 1917, and was promoted to Lt.
+He is recorded as a Major second in command of the 7th Battalion of Royal Fusiliers on 21 December 1917, and was promoted to Lt.
 Colonel as Commanding Officer of the 2nd Battalion of the Royal Inniskilling Fusiliers in September 1918, "the oldest regular CO on 29 September 1918".
 Gallagher had survived 16 months on the western front from June 1917 until October 1918 when he was wounded a month before Armistice with Germany.